mattsheppard/XstreamMetaspaceLeak/README.md

 On my machine it runs happily for a few minutes, then fails when it hits the metaspace limit.

+If I set...

-If I set -DclearReflectionFieldDictionary=true to enable my hack to flush the cache in PureJavaReflectionProvider.fieldDictionary it seems to run indefinitely.
+- `-DclearReflectionFieldDictionary=true` to enable my hack to flush the cache in PureJavaReflectionProvider.fieldDictionary
+- `-DclearAnnotatedTypes=true` to enable my hack to clear the set of types stored by AnnotationMapper.annotatedTypes

+...then it seems to run indefinitely.

 Raised as https://github.com/x-stream/xstream/issues/107